In Short

 - the cost of any reasonable steps you took to mitigate your loss.

-Therefore, if you wish to charge early termination fees, you need to ensure they are a genuine pre-estimate of cost using the guidelines above.
-This ensures that any early termination fees you charge are enforceable.
+Furthermore, you must take reasonable steps to mitigate your loss under the law.
+Therefore, if you wish to charge early termination fees, you must ensure the fees reflect a genuine pre-estimate cost by using the above guidelines.
+This ensures that you can enforce any early termination fees you charge.

-An accelerated payment is essentially an early termination fee that requires the paying out of the remainder of a contract price.
+An accelerated payment is an early termination fee that requires paying the remainder of a contract price.
 Accelerated payments are invalid because they are not a genuine pre-estimate of your costs.
-This is because they fail to take into account the costs you would no longer incur in performing the remainder of the contract once the consumer has cancelled.
+This is because they fail to consider the costs you would no longer incur in performing the remainder of the contract after cancellation.

 Key Takeaways